 Long-acting bronchodilators, including long-acting beta2-agonists (LABA) and the anticholinergic tiotropium, are recommended as initial maintenance therapy in COPD.
 Studies to date have been limited in size and reported ambivalent results on the comparative risk of cardiovascular, cerebrovascular, and pulmonary adverse events between these two long-acting bronchodilators.
 Moreover, little information is available for the period when treatment is first initiated, a time when subjects may be especially at risk.

-We identified a cohort of new users of long-acting bronchodilators during 2002-2012, age 55 or older, from the United Kingdom’s Clinical Practice Research Datalink.
-Patients initiating tiotropium were matched on high-dimensional propensity scores and prior inhaled corticosteroid use with patients initiating LABAs, and followed for one year for the occurrence of acute myocardial infarction (AMI), stroke, heart failure, arrhythmia and pneumonia.
+We identified a cohort of new users of long-acting bronchodilators between 2002 and 2012, age 55 or older, from the United Kingdom’s Clinical Practice Research Datalink.
+Patients initiating tiotropium were matched on high-dimensional propensity scores and prior inhaled corticosteroid use with patients initiating LABAs, and followed for 1 year for the occurrence of acute myocardial infarction, stroke, heart failure, arrhythmia, and pneumonia.

 COPD treatment initiation with tiotropium compared with LABA does not increase cardiovascular risk in the first year of treatment.
 The risk of pneumonia is higher with LABA, a likely effect of the inhaled corticosteroids present in many LABA inhalers used in real world clinical practice.